s4dhulabs/vimana-framework/README.md

-<a name="curio"></a>
+<a name="ack"></a>
 ### Acknowledgment

-Special thanks to the guys from Alligator and NullByte conferences who gave me the opportunity to show a little bit about the research that resulted in the tool.
+Special thanks to the guys from [AlligatorCon!](https://alligatorcon.com) and NullByte conferences who gave me the opportunity to show a little bit about the research that resulted in the tool.